 From there we drove to our surfing location right down the street and suited up in the wetsuits.
 We grabbed our provided boards before trekking onto the beach.

-We briefly practiced getting up on our boards on the beach, which took all of five minutes and then we went straight into the ocean.
-I guess I thought we’d practice a bit longer but practicing on the beach was a bit awkward and I knew I was going to be awful no matter how much practice I had.
+We briefly practiced getting up on our boards on the beach – for all of five minutes – and then we went straight into the ocean.
+I guess I thought we’d practice a bit longer but practicing on the beach was a bit awkward.

 Let me tell you, surfing is not like snowboarding in any way.
 The general form is the same, but other than that they’re nothing alike.

-Backstory- One of my BIGGEST fears is the ocean, I don’t particularly like water when I can’t touch the bottom, or even see the bottom for that matter.
-The ocean is no exception, I’ve waded into the water, but I’d never swam in the ocean because from a young age my mom would freak out if my brothers or I would go past our ankles in ocean water in fear of us being swept out to sea.
+A bit of backstory… One of my BIGGEST fears is the ocean.
+I don’t particularly like water when I can’t touch the bottom, or even see the bottom for that matter.
+The ocean is no exception.
+I’ve waded into the water, but I’d never swam in the ocean.
+From a young age, my mom would freak out if my brothers or I would go past our ankles in ocean water for fear of us being swept out to sea.
 (TRUE story)

 I didn’t even have time to be fearful because our surfing instructor was super great and led us straight to a sand bar about 30 – 40 feet offshore so that we were able to touch the bottom when we fell off our boards.
 Which pretty much happened repeatedly for the next 90 minutes.

 When he realized Liv and I were absolutely exhausted from paddling he would pull us back to rejoin Nickolaus.
 It probably sucked for him to pull two grown women through the ocean, props to him for that.

 We were all having a great time.
 We were hitting some waves, attempting to stand up and ride a wave, drinking plenty of saltwater and generally laughing at our feeble attempt to excel during our Outer Banks surf lessons.